Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402593"></a>
 ### TF402593: Field rules aren't supported for field *[fieldName]*.

-Most System and Microsoft.VSTS fields do not support rules.
+Most System and Microsoft.Azure Codex fields do not support rules.
 See [Customize a process](customize-process.md#required-fields) for complete list of supported field rules.